Fiserv/exchange/docs/getting-started/getting-started-funding.md

 <!-- type: card
 title: See Net Funding
-description: Funding instructions are sent as net, for a single overall settlement to the submerchant.
+description: Funding instructions are sent as net, for a single overall settlement to the sub-merchant.
 link: ?path=docs/getting-started/getting-started-instfunding-net.md

 -->
 <!-- type: card
 title: See Gross Funding
-description: Funding instructions that are sent as gross, for a single Credit and Single debit to the submerchant
+description: Funding instructions that are sent as gross, for a single Credit and Single debit to the sub-merchant
 link: ?path=docs/getting-started/getting-started-instfunding-gross.md
 -->